endeavr/wordstrap/README.md

 ## Disclaimer

 WordStrap is in active development, so there is no guarntee right now that if you download it on any given day that it will properly activate or work as a theme.
 I will commit a "1.0" verstion of WordStrap when its development reaches a launchable and stable state.

-And a changelog will be added once 1.0 is released.
+A changelog and WordStrap specific documentation will be added once 1.0 is released.
+For now, please reference the Roots Theme itself.

+# ROOTS THEME README...

 ## Installation